densiuwka/my-secret-santa/README.md

 0. Go to http://MY_IP:8501/ - replace with IP of your machine.
 1. Prepare a CSV of participants with headers `name,email`.
-   a.
-Create the files yourself or
+   - Create the files yourself or
-   b.
-Download sample files from this repo or from the app itself
+   - Download sample files from this repo or from the app itself
 2. Optionally upload:
    - Last matches CSV: `giver_email,receiver_email` (sample available in the app)
    - Forbidden pairs CSV: `giver_email,receiver_email`(sample available in the app)